EnsurityTechnologies/xsensedoc/content/en/docs/conf/Device Management/Computers.md

 * To view the list of users / groups assigned to the computer, click on **+** under **Assigned Users** of the selected computer.

-* To unassign the user / group, click on **+** under **Assigned Users** of the selected computer.
-It will list the users / groups assigned to the computer.
-Select the required user / group that has to be unassigned and click on **Unassign**.
+* To remove the user/group assignment, click the **+** icon beneath the **Assigned Users** section of the chosen computer.
+This will display a list of users/groups currently assigned to the computer.
+Choose the desired user/group that needs to be unassigned and click on **Unassign**.

     ![Un-Assign group](images/unassigncomputer.png)